-Phineas Jonathan Horwitz (March 3, 1822 – September 18, 1904) was an born in Baltimore, and graduated his mediacal studies from Jefferson Medical College in Philadelphgia in 1845.
-Research is ongoing as to the inscription designating the gifting of the above pictured lancet case to the soon to be graduated doctor to determine who the Theo mentioned would be.
+Phineas Jonathan Horwitz (March 3, 1822 – September 18, 1904) was born in Baltimore, and graduated his medical studies from Jefferson Medical College in Philadelphia in 1845.
+Research is ongoing as to the inscription designating the gifting of the above pictured lancet case to the soon to be graduated doctor to determine whom Theo might be.
 Dr Horwitz was appointed as an Assistant surgeon to the U.S. Navy's Medical Department on November 18, 1847

 He would hold many appointments and receive numerous accolades during his early service.
 While he was stationed in Philadelphia he would meet his wife Caroline Norris and they married in 1854.
 The couple would have seven sons and two daughters.
 Their son Theodore was born in 1856 and died in 1877.
 This is very likely the Theo mentioned on the 1876 inscription.
 Sadly the newly minted doctor would die soon after receiving the gift.
 Research is ongoing as to the exact school the younger Horwitz attended.

 In 1859 Horwitz returned to the United States to become an assistant at the U.S. Navy's Bureau of Medicine and Surgery.
 He served there throughout the American Civil War.
 He was appointed Chief of the Bureau on July 1, 1865.
 March 3, 1884, he retired after 38 years of active service.
 He died on September 18, 1904, after holding an officers rank for 58 years.

 The following is: A Transcript, by the Shapell Manuscript Foundation:

 Written by PJ Horwitz

 Gun Shot Wounds